adzierzanowski/sigstr/README.md

 # sigstr (signal strength)

 This is a utility to spit out some Wi-Fi stats.

 What makes it a little bit interesting is that I provide a small wrapper over `CWInterface` from macOS API in Swift.
 Then I generate assembly and demangle the names so I can link to the code with C.

-It's probably the stupid way to obtain this information but it was fun.
+It's probably the stupid way to obtain this information* but it was fun.

+\* Yes, yes it is.
+It appears that clicking the Wi-Fi icon while holding ⌥ gives you that info.

 ## building